meherab31/Data-Case-LaravelProject/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# Laravel CRUD Project by Meherab Hasan
+# Laravel Project by Meherab Hasan

-Welcome to the Laravel CRUD project created by Meherab Hasan.
-This project is a simple yet powerful demonstration of CRUD (Create, Read, Update, Delete) operations using the Laravel framework.
+Welcome to the DATA CASE the laravel project created by Meherab Hasan.
+This project is a simple yet powerful demonstration of Create, Read, Update, Delete operations of data from database using the Laravel framework.

 ## Features